COMMANDS IN DETAIL

-To recap: commands must consist of at least three elements: the command type, the layer type, and the target group.
+To recap: commands (aka render passes) must consist of at least three elements: the command type, the layer type, and the target group.
 This was explained in The Group-Command Relationship section.

 BTY.BG.MULTIPLIER2.bgColor255,255,255.AA6.Airplane